Gatekeeper (butterfly): Similar species and subspecies

 It is a member of the subfamily Satyrinae in the family Nymphalidae.
 A similar species is the meadow brown; the two species can be difficult to distinguish with closed wings, since the underwing markings are very similar.
 However, the gatekeeper tends to rest with its wings open, whereas the meadow brown usually rests with its wings closed.
 The gatekeeper is also smaller and more orange than the meadow brown and has double pupils on its eyespots.

 Two other similar species of Pyronia are found in southern Europe, the southern gatekeeper (P. cecilia) and the Spanish gatekeeper (P. bathsheba).

 P. tithonus has two known subspecies.
 P. t. ssp. britanniae, defined by Ruggero Verity in 1915, is represented in the British Isles.
 P. t. ssp. tithonus, defined by Carl Linnaeus in 1771, is not found in the British Isles.
 Instead, this subspecies is seen in central and southern Europe except southern Italy and in the Mediterranean islands except for southern Corsica and Sardinia.

 Physical appearance

 The gatekeeper is orange with two large brown spots on its wings and a brown pattern on the edge of its wings.
-The eyespots on the fore wings most likely reduce bird attacks, therefore the gatekeeper is often seen resting with its wings open.
+The eyespots on the fore wings most likely reduce or deflect bird attacks, which would explain why the gatekeeper is often seen resting with its wings open.
 A large number of aberrant forms are known, such as excessa, where specimens have two to four extra spots on the fore wing upperside.
 The number of spots on the hind wing underside also varies.